10 Most Instagrammable Places in Mexico City

 Get lost in a megalibrary

 Biblioteca Vasconcelos, also known as the Megalibrary, is a massive library with 409,000 square feet of space and books on multiple, slightly mismatched levels that reach the ceiling.
-The books are accessible by networks of paths and balconies that make the interior reminiscent of something from a science-fiction film..
+The books are accessible by networks of paths and balconies that make the interior reminiscent of something from a science-fiction movie..

 While the exterior of this library looks fairly standard and box-like, the inside is a marvel for book lovers.
 Stand in the central aisle and aim your camera up, and you’ll find an incredible opportunity to capture the sheer wealth of knowledge here.
-You can get to the library northwest of city centre by the Buenavista subway station.
+You can get to the library northwest of downtown by the Buenavista subway station.

-Ubicación: Eje 1 Nte.
+Location: Eje 1 Nte.
 S/N, Buenavista, Cuauhtémoc, 06350 Ciudad de México, CDMX, México

-Teléfono: +52 55 9157 2800
+Phone: +52 55 9157 2800

 Destination card image